A Deep Dive into Application Specific Sequencing

 The Motivation Behind Atlas

-Atlas addresses these issues by enabling default MEV protection without requiring users to change their RPC settings, targeting unsophisticated users who need protection the most.
+Existing OFAs present centralization risks such as solver dominance and opaque MEV supply chains,.
+Atlas aims to provide default MEV protection without requiring users to change their RPC settings, targeting unsophisticated users who need protection the most.

 Atlas Architecture Overview